stakater/til/fluentd/collecting-and-parsing-multiline-logs.md

 ## Configuring apps for fluentd to handle its logs

 In our cluster, we've setup fluentd in such a way that it accepts custom fluentd configuration from deployments, statefulsets, and daemonsets.
-In ordewr for fluentd to parse multiline logs of a certain app that is deployed, you need to add the following annotation to its resource and fluentd will pick it up and parse inner logs
+In order for fluentd to parse multiline logs of a certain app that is deployed, you need to add the following annotation to its resource and fluentd will pick it up and parse inner logs

 ```yaml
 fluentdConfiguration: >